JenniferSaavedra/my_blog/proyecto/static/assets/plugins/pace/docs/intro.md

 - Elements

-  Checks for the existance of specific elements on the page
+  Checks for the existence of specific elements on the page

 - Document